scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 15
 - **Duration:** 24 Hours

-You attempt to influence a group of people, suggesting a course or activity.
-You may target as many creatures in range as you want, adding a Terrible die for every 3 creatures targeted.
+You attempt to influence a group of creatures, suggesting a course or activity.
+You may choose as many creatures in range as you want, adding a terrible die for every 3 creatures chosen.
 The creatures must be able to understand you and be able to hear you.

-Make a spellcasting roll against the creatures willpower.
+Make a spellcasting roll against the creatures willpower save.
 On success you may give the creatures a 1 or 2 sentence command for them to follow.
 The command may have a condition to it, such as help the next dwarf they see.
 If they are unable to meet the conditions before the spell ends the command is ignored.

 Creatures that are immune to charm are immune to this spell.
 The command must be something the creature can reasonably accomplish and cannot be obviously harmful to the creature.
 The spell ends if the creature has completed their task or they take a wound in damage.